-As the primary stewards of your organization’s mission, strategy and financial health, your board should be focused on delivering mission impact and healthy finances.
+As the primary stewards of your organization’s mission, strategy, and financial health, your board should be focused on delivering mission impact and healthy finances.
 Knowing how your organization reflects your community is part of that.
-However, if your organization isn’t open to taking a critical look at it’s governance, maybe this isn’t the place for you to start.
+However, if your organization isn’t open to taking a critical look at its governance, maybe this isn’t the place for you to start.
 Consider hosting Equity in Governance as a learning topic for your next board meeting.
 Bring this for required reading.

 I’ve taken the assessment, now what?

 Set your three main goals using our Project Champion Dashboard, work those goals, and then take the assessment again to track your progress.
-Stay tuned for more features to be added to the Toolkit in 2017 and beyond.
+Stay tuned for more features to be added to the Toolkit in 2018 and beyond.

 Do you have any other resources for building a more diverse, equitable and inclusive work environment?

 This is a brand-new tool, and in 2018 Charities Review Council will be adding new features and resources to the Toolkit to help you steward the process internally.
 While the first phase is largely an assessment to help you address your current processes, you can find a large number of resources in the “Works Consulted” section of the Toolkit.

 A one-year subscription to the toolkit is $500, with discounts available for longer subscription lengths.
 Pricing is subject to change in future releases.